-Split Tunnels · Cloudflare for Teams documentation
+Split Tunnels

 Add a domain

-On the Split Tunnels page, choose Domain from the list of selectors and enter the domain you want to exclude.
+On the Split Tunnels page, choose Domain from the list of selectors and enter the domain you want to exclude or include.
 Next, add an optional description in the relevant field.
 Then, click Save destination.

 The domain will appear in the list of Split Tunnel entries.